OpenTermsArchive/contrib-versions/Live/Privacy Policy.md

 **Third-party accounts**.
 The data associated with a third-party Microsoft account, and how it will be used, is generally similar to the use and collection of data associated with a personal Microsoft account.
 Your service provider has control over your account, including the ability to access or delete your account. **You should carefully review the terms the third party provided you to understand what it can do with your account.**

-Learn moreTop of page Other important privacy informationOther important privacy information
+Learn MoreTop of page Other important privacy informationOther important privacy information

 Below you will find additional privacy information, such as how we secure your data, where we process your data, and how long we retain your data.
 You can find more information on Microsoft and our commitment to protecting your privacy at Microsoft Privacy.

-Learn moreTop of page Security of personal dataSecurity of personal data
+Learn MoreTop of page Security of personal dataSecurity of personal data

 Microsoft is committed to protecting the security of your personal data.
 We use a variety of security technologies and procedures to help protect your personal data from unauthorized access, use, or disclosure.
 For example, we store the personal data you provide on computer systems that have limited access and are in controlled facilities.
 When we transmit highly confidential data (such as a credit card number or password) over the internet, we protect it through the use of encryption.
 Microsoft complies with applicable data protection laws, including applicable security breach notification laws.